 In an ideal world, every product change would be tested with a randomized controlled trial.
-But reality is messier.
-Sometimes you cannot randomize—the feature shipped to everyone, legal constraints prevent holdouts, or the sample size is too small for statistical power.
+Reality is messier.
+Sometimes you cannot randomize — the feature already shipped to everyone, legal will not let you hold out a group, or the sample is too small for the test to have any power.

-When I face these situations, I turn to quasi-experimental methods.
+When I am in that situation, I go to quasi-experimental methods.
 Here is my playbook.

-The fundamental challenge is confounding.
-Users who adopt a new feature are different from those who do not.
-Maybe they are more engaged, more tech-savvy, or joined during a specific marketing campaign.
-Simply comparing adopters vs. non-adopters tells you nothing about the feature is true impact.
+The hard problem is confounding.
+People who use a new feature are not the same as people who do not.
+Maybe they are more engaged, more tech-savvy, or signed up during a specific campaign.
+Comparing adopters and non-adopters tells you almost nothing about the feature itself.

-I have seen teams make this mistake repeatedly—celebrating a feature “win” that was really just selection bias.
+I see teams make this mistake a lot.
+They announce a “win” that is really just selection bias.
+Nobody checks.

-When a feature rolls out at different times to different groups (e.g., by region or platform), DiD can work beautifully.
-The key assumption is parallel trends—that treated and control groups would have moved together absent the treatment.
+When a feature rolls out at different times to different groups — say, by region or by platform — DiD can work well.
+The key assumption is parallel trends: treated and control groups would have moved together without the treatment.

 import statsmodels.formula.api as smf